holochain/holochain-rust/doc/holochain_101/src/json_string.md

 - Force serde to output JSON that follows the conventions of another language
 - Force containers/HDKs to provide sugar to map between Rust/XXX idioms
+- Force developers to work with a very leaky abstraction over the Rust compiler

 As the first option requires a lot of boilerplate and isn't interoperable across all languages anyway (e.g. kebab case, snake case, etc.) we currently